beginning of content

 • The thyroid is a gland in your neck that helps control many of your body's most important functions.

-• If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you can experience a range of health problems.
+• If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you can develop a range of health problems.

 • Once diagnosed, most thyroid problems can usually be treated effectively.